Southwest Airlines Flight 1380: Probable cause

 The National Transportation Safety Board (NTSB) determines that the probable cause of this accident was a low-cycle fatigue crack in the dovetail of fan blade No. 13, which resulted in the fan blade separating in flight and impacting the engine fan case at a location that was critical to the structural integrity and performance of the fan cowl structure.
 This impact led to the in-flight separation of fan cowl components, including the inboard fan cowl aft latch keeper, which struck the fuselage near a cabin window and caused the window to depart from the airplane, the cabin to rapidly depressurize and the passenger fatality.

 The major recommendation of the report was that the Federal Aviation Administration should require Boeing to discover, for this aircraft and engine type, which parts of the engine fan case were susceptible to transmitting damage to the fan cowl structure and then redesign the fan cowl so that it retains its integrity after such a "blade out" event.

+Design changes

-The FAA acted on this recommendation.
-In 2023, Boeing stated that it had completed this design process but needed additional time to complete changes to prevent cowl latch failures due to operator error (in not closing the latch securely).
+In 2023, Boeing stated that it had completed the design process suggested by the NTSB, but needed additional time to complete changes to prevent cowl latch failures due to operator error (in not closing the latch securely).
+All airlines operating the Next Generation aircraft are expected by the FAA to implement the new design changes by July 31, 2028.
+Finally, Boeing has up to December 31, 2029, to issue fixes of any other possible maintenance mistakes.